We Gotta Go Now: Part Two: Why Pinto? Errf Why Not?

 As Hughie goes undercover with the G-Wiz as "Bagpipe", bonding with the other students in the fraternity (consisting of Randall, Cory, Jamal, Blowchowski, Sugar, the Weezer, and the Dude with No Name), Mother's Milk visits Cranbrook to investigate the circumstances behind Silver Kincaid's suicide, partnering with the local Sheriff Rog (whom Silver Kincaid killed herself in front of) and Butcher meets with the Legend while wondering over Rayner's motivation for having the Boys investigate the G-Men.
-As the fraternity prank call the Seven at Vought Tower, Annie and Hughie briefly hear one another at the other end of the phone, but quickly dismiss the possibility of it actually being each other as "Couldn't be".
-The following day as the Frenchman and the Female play Scrabble while doing surveillance on Hughie, he and the rest of G-Wiz drive to the G-Mansion where they meet John Godolkin and the rest of the G-Men, Godolkin remarking that Hughie appears to be "rather old" (due to his beard).
+As the fraternity prank call the Seven at Vought Tower, Annie and Hughie briefly hear one another at the other end of the phone, but quickly dismiss the possibility of it actually being each other as "couldn't be".
+The following day as the Frenchman and the Female play Scrabble while doing surveillance on Hughie, he and the rest of G-Wiz drive to the G-Mansion, where they meet John Godolkin and the rest of the G-Men.
+Godolkin remarks that Hughie appears to be "rather old" (due to his beard).

 Part Three: It's Not Gonna Be an Orgy…!

-As the Guy From Vought and Mr. Wayne (Note: Implied to be Bruce Wayne.) discuss the aftermath of Homelander's latest "tantrum" while having lunch, the Guy From Vought recommends enacting "containment" of Godolkin and the G-Men "sooner rather than later", describing the Kincaid Incident as "nothing compared to what almost happened with Nubia".
+As the Guy from Vought and Mr. Wayne (Note: Implied to be Bruce Wayne.) discuss the aftermath of Homelander's latest "tantrum" while having lunch, the Guy from Vought recommends enacting "containment" of Godolkin and the G-Men "sooner rather than later", describing the Kincaid Incident as "nothing compared to what almost happened with Nubia".
 Meanwhile on his tour of the G-Mansion (after watching the brain-damaged Groundhawk run off), Hughie begins planting bugs while hearing of a planned memorial for Silver Kincaid that coming Thursday which every G-Team is set to attend before being horrified on coming across a catatonic Nubia, who can do nothing but constantly whisper "Kill Me" (on having gone through the flawed Vought resurrection process following her death).
 On asking Godolkin why he keeps her around rather than granting her a mercy kill, Hughie is told "Because she's my little girl."
-Later that night, Hughie accidentally comes across his fraternity friends involved in a circle-jerk to straight porn, while Butcher hires a prostitute to use a wheelchair to distract Rayner's abasiophiliac assistant Kessler so that Butcher can steal his hard drive on the G-Men.
+Later that night, Hughie accidentally comes across his fraternity friends involved in a circle jerk to straight porn, while Butcher hires a prostitute to use a wheelchair to distract Rayner's abasiophiliac assistant Kessler so that Butcher can steal his hard drive on the G-Men.